swagtop/bevy-flake/README.md

 A flake for painless development and distribution of [Bevy][bevy] programs.

-With `bevy-flake` you can easily configure, compile and run your project on NixOS and MacOS, as well as cross-compile portable binaries for non-Nix Linux, Windows, MacOS and WASM targets.
+With `bevy-flake` you can easily configure, compile and run your project on NixOS and MacOS, as well as cross-compile portable binaries for WASM, and non-Nix Linux, Windows, MacOS targets.

 [bevy]: https://github.com/bevyengine/bevy